-- Get the Brush tool. - In the Tool Options, open the Brush Picker, open the General Brushes, and choose a soft round brush.
-If you don't see the names of the brushes, click on the Settings icon and place a checkmark next to Brush Name. - In the Tool Options, Set the Mode to Normal and the Opacity to 100%, the Flow to 100%, and the Smoothing to 0. - In the Layers panel, the pointillize layer should be the active layer. - In the Layers panel, click on the Add Layer Mask icon. - The Foreground Color Chip needs to be black, if it's not, press the letter X. - On the document, brush or click to reveal portions of the photo you want to be in focus. - To change the size of the brush on the fly, press the Left and Right Bracket keys. - To hide areas you have painted back in, press the letter X to make white the Foreground Color Chip and continue brushing. - To zoom in, press Ctrl + (Mac: Cmd +).
+- Get the Brush tool. - In the Tool Options, open the Brush Picker, open the dropdown menu, and choose a soft round brush from the Default Brushes.
+If you don't see the names of the brushes, click on the flyout menu and place a checkmark next to Large List. - In the Tool Options, Set the Mode to Normal and the Opacity to 100%. - In the Layers panel, the pointillize layer should be the active layer. - In the Layers panel, click on the Add Layer Mask icon. - The Foreground Color Chip needs to be black, if it's not, press the letter X. - On the document, brush or click to reveal portions of the photo you want to be in focus. - To change the size of the brush on the fly, press the Left and Right Bracket keys. - To hide areas you have painted back in, press the letter X to make white the Foreground Color Chip and continue brushing. - To zoom in, press Ctrl + (Mac: Cmd +).
 To reposition the zoom, hold down the Space bar and click and drag on the document.